navaneethkrishnaindeed/bloc_gen/README.md

 ### @GenerateStates

 Use `@GenerateStates` for complete state management generation.
-Define your state variables in an abstract class.
+Define your state variables in the abstract class in the following format.

 ```dart
 part of 'example_bloc.dart';